General

 How to Install phpMyAdmin on Ubuntu

-1. Install the phpMyAdmin Package
+1. Install the phpMyAdmin Package:

-Ubuntu 18.04:Run the following command to install the phpMyAdmin package and the required PHP extensions:
+Run the following command to install the phpMyAdmin package and other required PHP modules:

 sudo apt-get install -y phpmyadmin php-mbstring php-gettext